oooyiyangc/resume-website/content/post/apg/index.md

 - Endogenous: A boost in efficiency in the industrial sector to allow the industrial sector to overcome the initial fixed cost to move in both labor and capital.
 - Exogenous: Laws or rulings by a state, wars or conflicts, colonization, etc. that makes capital and labor flow to the industrial sector (even if it’s not necessary Pareto-efficient)

 The structural transformation in China in the 1950s and 60s seem to fall into the second category.
-And the United Kingdom seems to be a fixture of both: on one hand, the Industrial Revolution was underway; on the other hand, the [enclosure movement](https://en.wikipedia.org/wiki/Enclosure) drove surplus peasant labor from their farms to the towns to become industrial workers.
+And England seems to be a fixture of both: on one hand, the Industrial Revolution was underway; on the other hand, the [enclosure movement](https://en.wikipedia.org/wiki/Enclosure) drove surplus peasant labor from their farms to the towns to become industrial workers.
 It is considered by some scholars to be the beginnings of the emergence of capitalism.

 ## Research Approach: Variation and Identification